peszo/telexize/README.md

-# telexize
+# Telexize
- Redirect index.hu to telex.hu
+ Telexize is a browser extension, that redirect pro-government index.hu to independent telex.hu